It4innovations/hyperqueue/README.md

   access to it file may submit jobs and connect workers.
 Users without access to the secret file will only see that the service is running.

-* **How many jobs may I submit into HQ?**
+* **How many jobs/tasks may I submit into HQ?**

-  Our preliminary benchmarks show that overhead of HQ is around 0.1 ms per task.
+  Our preliminary benchmarks show that the overhead of HQ is around 0.1 ms per task.
+It should be thus possible to submit a job with tens or hundreds of thousands tasks into HQ.

+  Note that HQ is designed for a large number of tasks, not jobs.
+If you want to perform a lot of computations, use [task arrays](jobs/arrays.md), i.e. create a job with many tasks, not many jobs each with a single task.

-  We also support streaming of task outputs into a single file (this file contains metadata, hence outputs for each task can be filtered or ordered).
+  HQ also supports [streaming](jobs/streaming.md) of task outputs into a single file.
-  This avoids creating many small files for each task on a distributed file system that may have a large impact on scaling.
+  This avoids creating many small files for each task on a distributed file system, which improves scaling.

 * **Does HQ support multi-CPU jobs?**